-You bet it is, especially as so many disciplines and aspects are involved if you look at IoT as a foundational driver of digital transformation across the globe (as several research firms also called it in their 2017 forecasts).
+You bet it is, especially as so many disciplines and aspects are involved if you look at IoT as a foundational driver of digital transformation across the globe.

 IoT needs (big) data analytics, security, artificial intelligence, changing computing paradigms, the cloud, new network models, transformation of business processes and even new business models, the list goes on.

 Roese quoted Michael Dell, chief of the ‘new’ Dell Technologies, on what the IoT means and for Dell (the man) it’s the next industrial revolution.
 When we talk about digital transformation and the next industrial revolution, disruption is never far away.
 And it’s in this context of disruption that John Roese put the Internet of Things.

 Disruption in the physical world – the leading role of the industrial environment

 While the almost ‘traditional’ disrupters such as Uber, Tesla and the likes “disrupt(ed)” specific industries by leveraging the digital technologies of what IDC calls the third platform (cloud, data analytics, mobile and so forth) better and faster than incumbents, the disruptive impact of the Internet of Things as it’s seen in industries across the world is more related with what you can do with a digital technology that is essentially built for the (bridging of the digital and) physical world.

 John Roese: “What IoT has done, is demonstrated that the application of technology into the physical world could have the same level of disruption as what happened in the cloud and the social world.”
 In other words: the expectations regarding IoT are, to say the least high.
 But so are the levels of fear, Roese emphasized.